epccs/Driver/K3/Evaluation/readme.md

 # Table Of Contents:

+7. ^2 Cycle test with RPUno^5
 6. ^2 Multi Color IDC with RPUno^6
 5. ^2 Bench Test with RPUno^6 RPUadpt^5 and RPUftdi^4
 4. ^1 Cycle test with RPUno^5
 3. ^1 Setup with RPUno^5
 2. ^0 Cycle test with RPUno^4
 1. ^0 Solenoid Control with RPUno^5

+## ^2 Cycle test with RPUno^5

+I let an RPUno^5 (with mod to measure RAW_PV input) operate three Orbit 58874N valves from 4/18/2017 to 4/30/2017.
+The three valves were operated ten times each day.
+The setup is running drip zones for my garden.
+Some days the [K3^3log] does not have data for various reasons.

+[K3^2log]: ./K3^2log.txt

 ## ^2 Multi Color IDC with RPUno^6